warlord0/MickHargraves/notes/guides/Blood Tithe (v2): Refined Novel Outline.md

 - Breakthrough in understanding Blackthorn's overall strategy
 - Identification of Dr. Eleanor Reid as potential whistleblower

-#### Chapter 15: The Researcher's Confession (Character Development)
+###### Chapter 15: The Researcher's Confession (Revised Approach)

-- Meeting with Dr. Reid reveals personal stories about Blackthorn
-- Character-driven exploration of why people join such organizations
-- Emotional revelation of Blackthorn's true nature and goals
-- Reid's personal regrets and attempt at redemption
-- Reid explains about th easylum, and how it is a key to more information, but it is protected by humans and wards.
-- Dramatic ending with Reid's assassination by shadow entity
+- Mick and Reeves should find evidence pointing to Dr. Reid as a potential whistleblower within Blackthorn

+- When they track down and meet "Dr. Reid," she initially appears helpful and concerned

+- During their conversation, trigger a shift to the Crane personality

+- The transformation should be subtle but unsettling - changes in posture, voice, and demeanor

+- End with Crane ordering their elimination while Reid briefly resurfaces to warn them about the asylum

 #### Chapter 16: The Binding Anchor (Technical/Plot Development)